St Anne's Church, Haughton

-St Anne's Church in Haughton, Denton, Greater Manchester, England, is a Grade I Listed Building.
-The foundation stone was laid on 1 September 1880 and the church was finally completed on 29 July 1882.
-The building was designed by J. Medland Taylor and the construction was funded by E. Joseph Sidebotham, a member of the Sidebotham mill-owning family of Hyde.
-The church was built in brick in the Gothic Revival style, but also utilised timber framing.
+St Anne's Church is a Grade I listed building in Denton, a town in Tameside, Greater Manchester, England.
+The foundation stone was laid on 1 September 1880, and the church was completed on 29 July 1882.
+It was designed by J. Medland Taylor, and its construction was funded by E. Joseph Sidebotham, a member of the Sidebotham mill-owning family of Hyde.
+The church is built in brick in the Gothic Revival style and also incorporates timber framing.

-It has been described as the best-known work of the architects, an 'extraordinary free-form brick church that forms the nucleus of the most important cluster of their buildings' surviving.
-The lychgate and rectory that adjoin the main church are also of architectural significance, and each is on the register of protected buildings in its own right.
+It has been described as the best-known work of the architects, an "extraordinary free-form brick church that forms the nucleus of the most important cluster of their buildings' surviving."
+The lychgate and St Anne's Rectory adjoining the main church are also of architectural significance, and each is listed as a protected building in its own right.